Every community needs a home.

-An art committee is currently being established to select works of art for display in Denning House.
+We are establishing an art committee to select works of art for display in Denning House.
 The goal is for Knight-Hennessy Scholars to engage with artworks by significant global artists who are poised to make an impact in the arts, in the same way that Scholars will make an impact in your respective fields.
 These innovative and distinctive artists will be invited to spend time at Denning House in fellowship with Scholars.